-1.1 This report forms the draft Strategic Environmental Assessment (SEA) of the Bishopstone group Neighbourhood Development Plan (NDP).

-1.2 The Bishopstone group NDP does not proposes any site allocations, although Bishopstone village is identified within table 4.14 which is targeted for proportional levels of growth in Policy RA1 of the Herefordshire Local Plan (Core Strategy) and Byford is identifies as a 4.15 settlement where proportionate growth is also appropriate.
-The NDP will, however, provide general policies for guiding future development across the parish as a whole as well as settlement boundaries for Bishopstone, Byford Common, Byford Village and Home Farm Byford .
+- 1.1 This report forms the draft Strategic Environmental Assessment (SEA) of the Bishopstone Group Neighbourhood Development Plan (NDP). - 1.2 The Bishopstone Group NDP does not proposes any site allocations, although Bishopstone village is identified within table 4.14 which is targeted for proportional levels of growth in Policy RA1 of the Herefordshire Local Plan (Core Strategy) and Byford is identifies as a 4.15 settlement where proportionate growth is also appropriate.
+The NDP will provide general policies for guiding future development across the parish as a whole as well as settlement boundaries for Bishopstone Group, Byford Common and Byford Village.
+Within the Bishopstone settlement boundary is a site allocation for up to 16 dwellings, this is within a traditional orchard.
+Post regulation 14 and response to Natural England's comments Bishopstone Group PC have provided further criteria within policy H1 and a management plan for the orchard.